 How long can you expect a root canal to last?

 When adequately maintained after restoration, a tooth that has had root canal therapy at a root canal clinic near me can last for many years.
 However, it is still just like any other tooth and can become fractured, decayed, or the surrounding tissue can develop gum disease.
-The key to preventing dental problems is early detection.
+The key to preventing dental problems is early detection and seeing your dentist in Lincoln, NE.
 Routine cleanings and exams are a great way to help keep your mouth healthy.

 Looking for Dental Payment Plans